zambari/Npm-Unity-Server/README.md

 User passwords are soot of protected, but super user needs to edit an .env flag, to be able to log in and reset password for another user.
 This thing is meant for a few people max, permission management would have to be added - maybe later.

-*) not fully working yet, star this repo but its probably too early to clone